-Baptism at Capital
+Baptism At Capital

 The Lord asks us to publicly declare our dedication to Him through water Baptism.
 You don’t have to have pages of scripture memorized or have the perfect life (nobody does!)
 Baptism is between you and God, wherever you are at, and surrendering all that we are to Him who loves us unconditionally.
 If you are interested in getting baptized, have questions, or would like to find out more about baptism please send us an email (info@capitalchurch.com) and we’ll be happy to help.